 A Flatter Organizational Structure Can Be Flattering

 Small businesses and midsize companies can benefit by flattening their management structures and bringing top management into closer contact with frontline employees.
 Just as flatter abs make people more attractive, a flatter “pancake” style of management can be quite flattering for many organizations.
 This is because flat organizations

+.
 Flattening an org chart increases worker engagement, resulting in more satisfied employees with lower turnover rates.
 When people get more ownership over decisions, they tend to take more pride in their jobs, driving greater productivity.
 So when it comes to org charts, we say the flatter the better.